Ed Ferrara

 Edward Ferrara (born November 22, 1966) is an American retired professional wrestler, writer and agent for the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW), often co-working alongside Vince Russo.
 He is most known for, in WCW, portraying the character "Oklahoma", a mockery of WWF's commentator Jim Ross, and was the heaviest WCW Cruiserweight Champion, although he was forced to vacate the title for exceeding the 220 lb weight limit.
 Ed Ferrara began his work in television production and writing, contributing to shows such as Honey, I Shrunk the Kids: The TV Show and Weird Science on the USA Network.
 Ferrara was also a wrestler in Slammers Wrestling Federation known as Bruce Beaudine.
-He was most recently working on the creative team for Total Nonstop Action Wrestling (TNA, now Impact).
+He was most recently working on the creative team for Total Nonstop Action Wrestling.

 Biography

 Education

 Ferrara graduated from Drew University in 1989 with a Bachelor of Arts in theater arts and English.

 Between 1994 and 1996, Ferrara was trained and wrestled in the California-based independent promotion - Slammers Wrestling Federation.
 Ferrara worked under the ring name of Bruce Beaudine and on April 11, 1996 he won the SWF heavyweight championship.